What happens if lightning strikes your house?

-When you file a claim for lightning damage, your insurance company will send an adjuster to visit your home and inspect it.
+Positively, some of the best home insurance companies cover lightning damage.
+So, when you file a claim for lightning damage, your insurance company will send an adjuster to visit your home and inspect it.
 You might need to provide any pictures or videos you took of the damage.

 Your insurer will then offer a settlement to cover the cost to repair the lighting damage to your house.

 They often pay in two instalments – the first to start the repairs and the second to cover the remaining cost of the repairs.

 Worth noting: Most insurers impose a time limit on claims regarding lightning strike house damage.
 You’ll likely have around 30-60 days to report the incident.